ralna/GALAHAD/doc/Julia/rst-dir/fdc_functions.rst

 	*
 		- m

-		- is a scalar variable of type Int32 that holds the number of rows of :math:`A`.
+		- is a scalar variable of type Int32 that holds the number of rows of $A$.

 	*
 		- n

-		- is a scalar variable of type Int32 that holds the number of columns of :math:`A`.
+		- is a scalar variable of type Int32 that holds the number of columns of $A$.

 	*
 		- A_ne

-		- is a scalar variable of type Int32 that holds the number of nonzero entries in :math:`A`.
+		- is a scalar variable of type Int32 that holds the number of nonzero entries in $A$.

 	*
 		- A_col

-		- is a one-dimensional array of size A_ne and type Int32 that holds the column indices of :math:`A` in a row-wise storage scheme.
+		- is a one-dimensional array of size A_ne and type Int32 that holds the column indices of $A$ in a row-wise storage scheme.
 The nonzeros must be ordered so that those in row i appear directly before those in row i+1, the order within each row is unimportant.

 	*
 		- A_ptr

-		- is a one-dimensional array of size n+1 and type Int32 that holds the starting position of each row of :math:`A`, as well as the total number of entries.
+		- is a one-dimensional array of size n+1 and type Int32 that holds the starting position of each row of $A$, as well as the total number of entries.

 	*
 		- A_val

-		- is a one-dimensional array of size a_ne and type T that holds the values of the entries of the :math:`A` ordered as in A_col and A_ptr.
+		- is a one-dimensional array of size a_ne and type T that holds the values of the entries of the $A$ ordered as in A_col and A_ptr.

 	*
 		- b

-		- is a one-dimensional array of size m and type T that holds the linear term :math:`b` in the constraints.
-The i-th component of b, i = 0, ... , m-1, contains :math:`b_i`.
+		- is a one-dimensional array of size m and type T that holds the linear term $b$ in the constraints.
+The i-th component of b, i = 0, ... , m-1, contains $b_i$.

 	*
 		- n_depen